ORNL/developer.ornl.gov/_posts/yakl.md

 ## More information

-For more information on YAKL, please see the [documentation](https://github.com/mrnorman/YAKL/wiki) and the [publication](https://link.springer.com/article/10.1007/s10766-022-00739-0).

-For more information on other C++ libraries, please see the [Kokkos](https://github.com/kokkos/kokkos), [RAJA](https://github.com/LLNL/RAJA), and [SYCL](https://www.khronos.org/sycl/) libraries and associated documentation.
+For full code examples, tutorials, and usage instructions, see the full [YAKL documentation](https://github.com/mrnorman/YAKL/wiki) and [this publication](https://link.springer.com/article/10.1007/s10766-022-00739-0).

 ## Author Bio